A temporary worker visa designated for individuals coming temporarily to the United States to work in a specialty occupation.

 The H-1B extension process is identical in paperwork requirements as it is for an initial H-1B application.
 An H-1B extension petition will require a new prevailing wage and a new labor condition application (LCA) along with new supporting documents.
 A petition must be filed before the current H-1B status ends in order to allow an individual to maintain status and continue to remain on payroll.

 The earliest an extension can be filed with USCIS is 6 months prior to the end date of the current H-1B status.
-If a petition is filed in a timely manner, an individual in H-1B status is authorized to continue to work and be paid for up to 240 days after the expiration of his/her current H-1B status.
+If a petition is filed in a timely manner, an individual in H-1B status is authorized to continue to work and be paid for up to 240 days after the expiration of their current H-1B status.
 The HIO will fax a letter to the appointing department once the extension petition has been filed with USCIS to verify an individual's eligibility for continuing work authorization.

 Once the extension petition is approved by USCIS, individuals traveling abroad may need to visit a U.S. embassy or consulate to get a new H-1B visa stamp before returning to the United States.
 Canadian citizens do not need to obtain H-1B visas in their passports.